alan-turing-institute/AutSPACEs/dev_readme.md

 *This will display the AutSPACEs website.* Yay!

-Note: Please note that certain aspects of the website may not be functional. ;)
+Note: Please note that certain aspects of the website may not be fully functional. ;)

 ## Glossary